GholProfessional/PKI-Portfolio-Tara-Gholston/labs/week-05/submissions/lab-01-generate-csr.md

 ## Challenges -
 1) Lab-01 step 3 Generate a CSR/Certificate Signing Request: when I use the step 3 command on GitBash, I cannot generate a CSR file so see the result/output I received is:

-"Can't open "C:\Program Files\OpenSSL-Win64\bin\openssl.cfg" for reading, No such file or directory
+Can't open "C:\Program Files\OpenSSL-Win64\bin\openssl.cfg" for reading, No such file or directory
 004F0000:error:80000002:system library:BIO_new_file:No such file or directory:..
 /openssl-3.5.5/crypto/bio/bss_file.c:67:calling fopen(C:\Program Files\OpenSSL-W
 in64\bin\openssl.cfg, r)
 004F0000:error:10000080:BIO routines:BIO_new_file:no such file:../openssl-3.5.5/
-crypto/bio/bss_file.c:75:".
+crypto/bio/bss_file.c:75:

+2) Lab-01 step 5 Self sign Certificate: when I use the step 5 command on GitBash, I cannot self sign so see the result/output I received is:

+Can't open "labs/week-05/submissions/generate-csr/test_csr.pem" for reading, No such file or directory
+10490000:error:80000002:system library:BIO_new_file:No such file or directory:..
+/openssl-3.5.5/crypto/bio/bss_file.c:67:calling fopen(labs/week-05/submissions/g
+enerate-csr/test_csr.pem, rb)
+10490000:error:10000080:BIO routines:BIO_new_file:no such file:../openssl-3.5.5/
+crypto/bio/bss_file.c:75:
+error: unable to load certificate request input from file 'labs/week-05/submissi ons/generate-csr/test_csr.pem'

+3)

 ## Troubleshooting -
 1) I have searched and found this Internet result (https://stackoverflow.com/questions/70365875/error-during-creation-self-signed-ssl-with-openssl) to troubleshoot but I still receive the same challenge result/output.